BrahmaBytes/Maya-Grid/README.md

 ## Vision

-MayaLok envisions a world where the internet is truly free, decentralized, and accessible to all without compromising privacy or security.
-By blending **philosophical principles with technological advancements**, MayaLok aims to redefine how we communicate and share in the digital age.
+MayaGrid envisions a world where the internet is truly free, decentralized, and accessible to all without compromising privacy or security.
+By blending **philosophical principles with technological advancements**, MayaGrid aims to redefine how we communicate and share in the digital age.

 ## Use Cases